Navillus-BV/kamfly-eats/src/pages/terms.md

 ## 9. For European Union (EU) Users

-If You are a European Union consumer, you will benefit from any mandatory provisions of the law of the country in which you are resident in.
+If You are a European Union consumer, you will benefit from any mandatory provisions of the law of the country in which you are resident.

 ## 10. United States Legal Compliance

 You represent and warrant that (i) You are not located in a country that is subject to the United States government embargo, or that has been designated by the United States government as a "terrorist supporting" country, and (ii) You are not listed on any United States government list of prohibited or restricted parties.

-## 11. Severability and Waiter
+## 11. Severability and Waiver

 ### 11.1.
 Severability